-8. Creative Industry Overview
+10. Creative Industry Overview

 The scenic beauty and rich cultural history found with MKLM present opportunities for filming of short and long movies, stories, shows, documentaries and the events facilities at Sun City also make the MKLM location the ideal destination to host arts and culture events.
-Programme 1, needs to be put in place to support, nurture and capacitate, while presenting culture and arts (social cohesion) with monthly cultiural events to ensure all our cultures within 107 villages are learned.
+A programme needs to be put in place to support, nurture and capacitate, while presenting